Turritopsis dohrnii: Diet

 Turritopsis dohrnii are a carnivorous species that commonly feed on zooplankton.
 Their diet mainly consists of plankton, fish eggs and small mollusks.
 T. dohrnii ingests food and excretes waste through the mouth.
 T. dohrnii hunts by using its tentacles as it drifts through the water.
 Its tentacles, which contain stinging cells called nematocysts, spread and sting its prey.
 The tentacles can then flex to direct its prey to the mouth.
 T. dohrnii, like other jellyfish, may use its bell to catch its prey.
 T. dohrnii's bell will expand, sucking in water, as it propels itself to swim.
 This expansion of the bell brings potential prey in closer reach of the tentacles.

 Predation

 Turritopsis dohrnii, like other jellyfish, are preyed on most commonly by other jellyfish.
 Other predators of T. dohrnii include sea anemones, tuna, sharks, swordfish, sea turtles, and penguins.
 Many species prey on T. dohrnii and other jellyfish due to their simple composition.
-They are only approximately 5% matter, and the remaining part is composed of water.
+They are only approximately 5% non-aqueous matter, and the remaining part is composed of water.
 They are composed of three layers.
 An outer layer (the epidermis), a middle layer (mesoglea; a thick, jelly-like substance), and an inner layer (gastrodermis).

 Habitat

-Turritopsis dohrnii was first discovered in the Mediterranean Sea, but has since spread worldwide.
+Turritopsis dohrnii was first discovered in the Mediterranean Sea, but has since been found worldwide.
 T. dohrnii is generally found living in temperate to tropical waters.
 They can be found in marinas or docks, on vessel hulls, and on the ocean floor.
-They typically live in a salinity range of polyhaline (18-30 PSU) and euhaline (30-40 PSU).
+They typically live in a salinity range of polyhaline (18–30 PSU) and euhaline (30–40 PSU).